 - The doors, which provide horizontal spread of the net, were changed in 1991.
 This change did not significantly alter the catch.

-There have been a number of vessel changes thoughout the history of the survey.
-Recently, the R/V Fish Hawk (pictured above, left) was retired.
+There have been a number of vessel changes throughout the history of the survey.
+Recently, the R/V Fish Hawk (left) was retired.
 The R/V Fish Hawk was used from 1990-2015 and sampled 28,569 stations during that time.
-The R/V Tidewater (pictured above, right) is now being used.
+The R/V Tidewater (right) is now being used.

 From Field to Database

-Until 1987 data were manually recorded in the field then entered into a database at the lab.
-Most fish would have to be preserved in the field and brought back to the lab to be measured.
-In 1988 the survey began using electronic measuring boards connected to a computer running a database program; this allowed the survey to work more efficiently.
+Until 1987, most fish were preserved in the field and brought back to the lab to be measured and recorded.
+In 1988, the survey began using electronic measuring boards connected to a computer running a database program; this allowed the survey to work more efficiently.
 The operator places a fish or crab on the board and touches a magnetic wand to the board at the end of the fish's tail/edge of shell; the length is electronically recorded.
 This process speeds measuring and eliminates the need for manual recording and entry of fish/crab lengths.
 Animals are returned to the water quickly and data are available for analysis within a couple of days of the field work.

 In addition to animal lengths, hydrographic and station data are also collected.
 These data include latitude and longitude, depth, tidal current stage, secchi depth, air temperature, wind direction*, wind speed*, weather conditions, sea state, water temperature, salinity and dissolved oxygen.